 Close your eyes and picture Ohio's wild and primeval landscape circa 1400.
 Most people envision a massive and continuous forest of gargantuan trees where a squirrel could hop from tree to tree across the canopy and never touch the ground for miles and miles.
 That's not an inaccurate interpretation of Ohio before settlement but rather bland and homogenous is you ask me.
 There was a lot more to the scene than just big trees in a sprawling forest!
-Ohio's landscape has changed more times in its eons of existence than a girl changes outfits in front of the mirror before a night out.
+Ohio's landscape has changed more times in its eons of existence than you can imagine.
 From a lifeless and charred rock to a shallow warm sea to agricultural fields and metros; there's more than enough history under our feet to keep someone like me busy studying for a lifetime.
 The way the landscape and current topography looks today is only the most recent chapter of its life...but what an exciting chapter it is!

 |Ice cover from the Wisconsinan Glaciation (courtesy ISU G.S.)|